-The HoT HMIS Administrator will provide unique user names and initial passwords to each Partner user.
-User names will be unique for each user and will not be exchanged or shared with other users.
-The HoT HMIS Administrator will have access to the list of user names for the HoT HMIS and will track user name distribution and use.
+The HOTHMIS Administrator will provide unique usernames and initial passwords to each Partner user.
+Usernames will be unique for each user and will not be exchanged or shared with other users.
+The HOTHMIS Administrator will have access to the list of usernames for the HOTHMIS and will track username distribution and use.
 Only the City of Waco will be authorized to purchase or grant additional user licenses to an Agency that has utilized all current licenses.
-Unique user names and passwords are the most basic building block of data security.
-Not only is each user name assigned a specific access level, but in order to provide to clients or program management an accurate record of who has altered a client record, when it was altered, and what the changes were it is necessary to log a user name with every change.
-Exchanging or sharing user names seriously compromises the security of the HoT HMIS, and will be considered a breach of the user agreement and will trigger appropriate repercussions and/or sanctions for the user and agency.
+Unique usernames and passwords are the most basic building block of data security.
+Not only is each username assigned a specific access level, but in order to provide to clients or program management an accurate record of who has altered a client record, when it was altered, and what the changes where it is necessary to log a username with every change.
+Exchanging or sharing usernames seriously compromises the security of the HOTHMIS and will be considered a breach of the user agreement and will trigger appropriate repercussions and/or sanctions for the user and agency.

-The HoT HMIS Administrator will provide unique user names and initial passwords to each user upon completion of training, signing of a confidentiality agreement and receipt of the Policies and Standard Operating Procedures Manual.
-The sharing of user names will be considered a breach of the user agreement.
-The HoT HMIS Administrator is responsible for distributing user names and initial passwords to agency users and can also provide current users with a new password if he/she requires one.
+The HOTHMIS Administrator will provide unique usernames and initial passwords to each user upon completion of training, signing of a confidentiality agreement and receipt of the Policies and Standard Operating Procedures Manual.
+The sharing of usernames will be considered a breach of the user agreement.
+The HOTHMIS Administrator is responsible for distributing usernames and initial passwords to agency users and can also provide current users with a new password if he/she requires one.